grijjy/DelphiSocialFrameworks/README.md

 The method `TFacebook.DebugToken` in the class is used to validate the token.
 You supply a given user access token as the `AInputToken` and it will provide you with a `ADebugAccessToken` that you can use for requests, `AAppId` for the application id and an `AUserId` for the app scoped user id that relates to the input token.
 If the method fails it indicates that the token is invalid or expired.

 ## Email addresses of Facebook users
-The method `TFacebook.DebugGetUser` shows an example of using the above API directly from your backend service to request information about the given user that relates to the access token along.
+The method `TFacebook.DebugGetUser` shows an example of using the above API directly from your backend service to request information about the given user that relates to the access token.
 In this case we are obtaining the email address of the Facebook user.

 [Facebook and most other social network APIs suggest you use email addresses](https://developers.facebook.com/docs/facebook-login/multiple-providers) as either a primary or secondary index in your own service if you intend to use social login.
+Both Facebook and Twitter provide access through their API unless a user has specifically blocked it.
 Since User IDs in Facebook are app-scoped, it is important that you can correlate a given user with their account in your own service.
 Users of your app may choose to use another social network to login such as Twitter, so having their email address to establish a correlation to an account on your own system is important.

 # Conclusion
 Phew, well that is all for now.
 I know it seems like a lot of steps to embed the Facebook framework but wait until you see what it takes for Android!
 With a few changes Delphi could much more easily consume iOS frameworks made for Objective C projects and Android SDKs made for Java/Android Studio.